 Earth’s moon is the fifth largest of them all (see the chart) and the only one to orbit Earth.

-Its diameter of 3,474 km (2,159 miles) makes our moon about a quarter the size of Earth, a giant in comparison to its host planet!
+Its diameter of 2,159 miles (3,474 km) makes our moon about a quarter the size of Earth, a giant in comparison to its host planet!
+If you enjoy facts like this, check out our 22 frequently asked questions about the moon for more (it opens in a new window, so you won’t lose this page)

-If you want to observe the moon in a new light, you need to know just how and when to discover the best craters it has to offer.
+If you want more enjoyment from looking at the moon with your telescope, you need to know how and when to discover the best craters it has to offer.

 The time from one New Moon to the next is the moon’s synodic period.
 At 29.5 days, it’s very close to a calendar month (which is why the word ‘month’ comes from ‘moon’).

-Every month, we see the steady rise and set of the sun over the same features of the moon in a very predictable way every 29.5 days.
+The moon is tidally locked to us, which means we constantly see the same face and not the ‘dark side’ (which has just as much daylight as the side we see).
+Every month, we see the steady rise and set of the sun over the same features of the moon in a very predictable way.

 You can see from the pictures that the waxing moon lights up gradually from its left side towards its right.